 - Testimony from your family and friends regarding your pain and suffering

-This evidence, properly used, can lower your portion of blame for the injury, thereby increasing the amount of compensation you can receive.
+This evidence, properly used, can lower your portion of the blame for the injury, thereby increasing the amount of compensation you can receive.

 Determining Whether You Have a Pain and Suffering Claim